 Brookfield Health Sciences Complex, University College Cork.
 Exact rooms to be confirmed closer to the commencement of the module in Semester 1.

-- Evaluate the contribution of research to the development of the discipline of nursing/midwifery
+- Evaluate the contribution of evidence-based practice to the development of the discipline of nursing/midwifery.

-- Demonstrate an understanding of the research process through the production of a focused literature review.
+- Demonstrate an understanding of the research process through the production of a focused evidence-based practice protocol.

 Additional Teaching Mode Information